kerrychu/tech-with-kerry-chu-blog-comments/README.md

-# myblog_comments
-repo for giscus for my blog
+# blog comments for kerry-chu.me